-It is the responsibility and obligation of all employees, physicians, agents, contractors, volunteers, students and those health care professionals who have the right to treat persons at a health care facility operated by Western Health to ensure that information to which they have access is kept confidential and private.
+It is the responsibility and obligation of all employees, agents and students to ensure that information to which they have access is kept confidential and private.

-Western Health must respond to all privacy breaches as defined in this policy.
+Western Health must respond to all privacy breaches.
 All privacy breaches must be reported to the immediate manager of the department/program as well as the Regional Manager, Information Access and Privacy or designate.

-The configuration of the physical facilities of Western Health may limit the capacity to ensure complete privacy of personal health information in the process of providing care/service.
+The configuration of the physical facilities of Western Health may limit the capacity of healthcare/service providers to ensure complete privacy of personal health information in the process of providing care/service.
 Nonetheless, all reasonable efforts must be made to avoid preventable privacy breaches within the constraints of the care/service delivery environment.